id3as/purescript-simple-json/README.md

 You may also be interested in this presentation about how Simple-JSON works well with PureScript-Record: <https://speakerdeck.com/justinwoo/easy-json-deserialization-with-simple-json-and-record>.
 Note that the slides are based on an older version of the library and on PureScript 0.11.6, and it is not necessary to understand these slides to get started.

+## Dependencies

+This purerl port of simple-json assumes that the `jsx` application is available, you may e.g. want to add this to your `rebar.conf`.

 ## Usage

 In brief: